Skip to main content

 Why is the wholesale energy market in Texas unstable?

-Over the last few weeks, we’ve gotten a lot of questions about what’s going on with the Texas energy grid and what to look out for during summer months.
+We’ve gotten a lot of questions about what’s going on with the Texas energy grid and what to look out for during summer months.
 Let’s dive in a bit further about Texas’ grid, wholesale energy markets, and what to expect this summer!

 A whole lot of people moved to Texas